ShimantoRahman/empulse/docs/guide/training/minimax_models.rst

     * - ``lambda_reg``
       - Formulation
     * - ``0`` (default)
-      - The original published models. :class:`~empulse.models.ProfMEMPMClassifier` constrains the weight vector to unit norm; :class:`~empulse.models.ProfMPMClassifier` leaves it unconstrained.
+      - The unregularized published models.
+Both :class:`~empulse.models.ProfMEMPMClassifier` and :class:`~empulse.models.ProfMPMClassifier` fix scale invariance using the canonical constraint :math:`w^T(\mu_1 - \mu_0) = 1`.
 No penalty term.
     * - ``> 0``
       - The Lp-regularised variants.
-The unit-norm constraint is dropped and an L1 or L2 penalty on the weights is added to the objective instead, controlling the scale of ``w``.
+Solved using coordinate descent with an L1 or L2 penalty on the weights added to the objective.

 ``penalty`` chooses between ``'l1'`` and ``'l2'`` for the regularised form, and ``ridge_penalty`` adds a small amount to the diagonal of the covariance estimates.
 Raise it when the covariance